ibm-cloud-docs/containers/cs_ingress.md

     </tr>
     <tr>
     <td><code>serviceName</code></td>
     <td>Replace <em>&lt;app1_service&gt;</em> and <em>&lt;app2_service&gt;</em>, and so on, with the name of the services you created to expose your apps.
 If your apps are exposed by services in different namespaces in the cluster, include only app services that are in the same namespace.
-You must create one Ingress resource for each namespace where where you have apps that you want to expose.</td>
+You must create one Ingress resource for each namespace where you have apps that you want to expose.</td>
     </tr>
     <tr>
     <td><code>servicePort</code></td>